 Solar Power

-Active solar heating uses additional equipment (back up systems) to store and convert solar energy into electricity.
+Active solar heating uses additional equipment (backup systems) to store and convert solar energy into electricity.

-Passive solar heating creates heat without external systems, and generally relies on windows to capture and retain heat (i.e. a greenhouse).
+Passive solar heating creates heat without external systems and generally relies on windows to capture and retain heat (i.e. a greenhouse).

 Solar Air Heater